entdec/scribo/docs/content.md

 Text based content is always going through the liquid templating processor.

 ## Assets
-Binary content (assets) is meant for things like:
+Binary content (kind: assets) is meant for things like:
 - Images
 - Audio
 - Video